Getting - and processing - the right data for market expansion

 Our Executive Director, Geoff Lowe, talks about how Infotools, Bulla Diary Foods and MDI Global explored a very specific question: What did you have for breakfast this morning?

 Mobile apps to keep track of things like food intake and exercise have become commonplace for consumers.
 So when one company wanted to know what people were eating for breakfast to prepare for market expansion, a mobile diary app like this made good sense.
-In fact, it made such good sense that using this approach brought in a huge amount of data for our partner, research agency MDI Global, and its client, Bulla Dairy Foods.
+It made such good sense that using this approach brought in a massive amount of data for our partner, research agency MDI Global, and its client, Bulla Dairy Foods.

-"The way mobile diaries and accessible data balance art and science paid off for Bulla's expansion project, helping them understand not only the 'what' but also the 'why' and, ultimately 'how' to deliver the message to a new marketplace.
-Specifically, the research uncovered consumer-led needs that advised ideal categories, gaps in the marketplace, brand health and insights into successful marketing and communication strategies."
+"The way mobile diaries and accessible data balance art and science paid off for Bulla's expansion project, helping them understand not only the 'what' but also the 'why' and, ultimately, 'how' to deliver the message to a new marketplace.
+Specifically, the research uncovered consumer-led needs that advised ideal categories, gaps in the market, brand health, and insights into successful marketing and communication strategies."